-1. The protection of the health, welfare, and safety of the residents of the county require that the groundwater resources of Stanislaus County be protected from adverse impacts resulting from the specific acts of mining groundwater resources within the county and the export of water outside of the county; and
+1. The protection of the health, welfare, and safety of the residents of the county require that the groundwater resources of Stanislaus County be protected from adverse impacts resulting from the specific acts of unsustainable groundwater extraction within the county and the export of water outside of the county; and

 2. Groundwater is an essential resource for continued agricultural production within the county which production includes, but is not limited to, field crops, nut and fruit crops, vegetable crops, seed crops, poultry and livestock and products which significantly contribute to the gross value of the total agricultural production of the county; and